Last Updated on September 26, 2023

 And if a fun rotating menu isn’t enough for you, check out BCBB’s exotic meat month each April.
 That’s when tarantulas, reptiles, scorpions, and more fun animals appear on the menu.

-If you join a Taste Carolina Gourmet Food Tour in Durham, it’s likely that you’ll stop by Bull City Burger and Brewery.
+If you join a Taste Carolina Gourmet Food Tour in Durham, you’ll likely stop by Bull City Burger and Brewery.

 The Chicken Hut